mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

     WHERE bid = <selected batch id> and status =  'COMPLETED' ALLOW FILTERING;
     ```

-- **Select All Entities** in unchecked, get the entities list from the task.
+- **Select All Entities** is unchecked, get the entities list from the task.

 ## Children LUs

 The entity list of a child LU must include all IDs related to parent IDs that have been successfully processed by the task execution.

-Click for an example [execution of hierarchical BE](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).
+Click for an [execution of hierarchical BE](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities) example.

 The generated entity list is based on a JOIN of the [task_execution_entities](02_tdm_database.md#task_execution_entities) and the [TDM relationship tables](/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md#tdm-relationship-tables):